-It should come as no surprise that KitchenAid created a vegetable spiralizer attachment; spiralizers are gaining popularity.
-I was extremely excited to review this new kitchen tool because it hits so close to home after purchasing the terrible, awful Veggetti: you can check out my Veggetti review if you are considering this cheaper alternative.
+It should come as no surprise that KitchenAid created a vegetable spiralizer attachment.
+Spiralizers are gaining popularity.
+I am excited to review this new kitchen tool.
+This is a category that hits close to home after we purchased that awful Vegetti.
+You can check out my Veggetti review if you are considering this cheaper alternative.
 Below, check out the review, and decide if this is the best vegetable spiralizer for you.

-For a testament to the power of spiralizers for health and weight loss, check out inspiralized.com.
-There, you will meet Ali Malfucci, a food and health lifestyle blogger who is helping lots of people change their lives with the simple, yet genius spiralizer.
+For proof of the power of spiralizers for health and weight loss, check out inspiralized.com.
+There you will meet Ali Malfucci.
+She’s a food and health lifestyle blogger.
+She helps lots of people change their lives with the simple and genius spiralizer.

 KitchenAid Spiralizer in Action.

-The blades and skewers on the KitchenAid KSM1APC are dishwasher safe, but the body cannot be completely immersed in water, so you have to hand wash it.
-One reviewer on Amazon described this as a “pain”.
+The blades and skewers on the KitchenAid KSM1APC are dishwasher safe.
+But the body of the attachment cannot be completely placed in water.
+You have to hand wash it.
+One reviewer on Amazon described this process as a “pain”.
 I can imagine that it would be.
-Though I haven’t seen anything to suggest that this spiralizer attachment is any harder to clean than other spiralizers on the market.
+But based on my research, this spiralizer isn’t harder to clean than others on the market.

-After reading the reviews, looking at the pics and watching the video below, I think that this attachment has good performance.
-Not only does it make vegetable noodles, it can also be used as a peeler.
-This feature will probably be more important to you during the holidays when you are making very large meals.
+After doing my research, I’m sure this spiralizer performs well.
+Not only does it make vegetable noodles, you can also use it as a peeler.
+This feature will be more important to you during the holidays when you are making very large meals.
 You could use the Paderno Spiralizer to do the same thing but the difference is that you would need to hand crank.

-There were a few complaints about the performance however; some have said that the KitchenAid KSM1APC doesn’t work on Zucchini that is longer than 5.5 inches.
+Yet, there were a few complaints about the performance.
+Some have said that the KitchenAid KSM1APC doesn’t work on Zucchini that is longer than 5.5 inches.
 Other customers complained about the condition that their package arrived in.

-There are some other things that could be improved as well.
+There is definitely room for improvement.
 Some customers claim that when you use the peel feature, the peels go into the same bowl as the usable vegetable.
 I could see this being a pain in the neck.
-Others have complained that the peeler doesn’t work very well on small veggies and fruits like apples and small potatoes.
-This could be a problem for you if you wanted this item primarily for the peeling function.
+Others have complained that the peeler doesn’t work very well on small veggies.
+It doesn’t seem to work well on fruits like apples and small potatoes.
+This could be a problem for you if you wanted this spiralizer mostly for the peeling function.